TiendaNube/api-docs/guides/Payment Provider/README.md

           // Handle a potential error in the HTTP request. callback({
             success: false,
-            reason_code: "server_error" // Check the documentation for a full list of failure and error codes.
+            error_code: "server_error" // Check the documentation for a full list of failure and error codes.
           });

         });
     }
   })